 - High School Graduation verification (copy of diploma or GED if not verified on Transcript Evaluation)

-- Copy of TEAS score (unofficial attached to application, followed by official results being sent directly from ATI)
+- Copy of TEAS score (official results being sent directly from ATI)

 - LVN – RN Applicants must submit a copy (back and front) of a current and active California Vocational Nursing License with their application materials.

-Only students who have received an Eligibility Letter can submit an Application for the ADN (RN and LVN-RN) Program.
+Only students who have received an Eligibility Email with a link to Program Notes can submit an Application for the ADN (RN and LVN-RN) Program.

-- Communication regarding Acceptance into the ADN Program is sent via MSJC student email ONLY, along with other requirements that need to be met in order to secure your spot in the program.
+- Communication regarding Acceptance into the ADN Program is sent via MSJC student email for students who are currently enrolled and via personal email for students not currently enrolled, along with other requirements that need to be met in order to secure your spot in the program.

 - After Final Selection, students who are unable to meet required immunization and background clearance by the specified due date will be dropped from the program.

-The department will be holding workshops to answer any questions that you may have regarding the LVN-RN and RN application.
+The department will be holding workshops to answer any questions that you may have regarding the RN and LVN-RN application.

 Prospective nursing students must pass a Test of Essential Academic Skills (TEAS) prior to program admission.
 This test assesses basic skills in Math, English, Reading, and Science.

-Applicants are required to submit the first passing TEAS VI score, therefore preparation
+Applicants are required to submit the first passing TEAS VI and/or VII score, therefore

-An applicant must achieve a passing composite score of 62% in order to be eligible for admission.
+An applicant must achieve a passing composite score of 62% or above in order to be eligible for admission.

-The ATI TEAS VI test can only be taken twice (total) in order to achieve a passing score.
+The ATI TEAS VI and/or VII test can only be taken twice (total) in order to achieve a passing score.
 We no longer accept TEAS V results.